Sightseeing on Kauai Island, Hawaii

 The pig is unearthed with a great ceremony.
 It looks pretty disgusting.
 But they take it and pull it off the bone in the kitchen.
 My son later eats it thinking it is chicken, and thoroughly enjoys it.
 It falls apart, it is so tender – well worth a try.
 I myself have the luau fish – which is just delicious – along with taro and other vegetables that have been cooked underground.

 Somehow, we end up on the stage.
 Someone says it is “the Orstraylians” (Australians) and people with birthdays.
 We learn that all the hand movements represent birds, ocean, setting sun etc. It is a load of fun.
 One thing I have decided for this trip is that I will have no regrets.
 I will get up there if asked and give it a try.
-I will be a doer and not a spectator (well as long as there is no danger in what I am asked to do.
+I will be a doer and not a spectator (well as long as there is no danger in what I am asked to do).

-After dinner, we all move to the amphitheatre.
+After dinner, we all move to the amphitheater.
 There is a fabulous show with dancers, a dragon, island Polynesian culture, history and more.
 We are late finishing our dinner, but manage to get a seat right at the front.

 The Hawaiian dancers are just gorgeous.
 There are fire dancers, a volcano which lights up and much more.
 The whole night is very educational.
 It is a quality event.

 As we sit by the side (where the dancers come in and go out), we manage to get a photo with them all at the end.
 I was really disappointed that half the crowd got up to go in the final act.

-Tip: As soon as you arrive, go and reserve a dinner seat.
+As soon as you arrive, go and reserve a dinner seat.
 Open the cloth napkin, and lay the mug on it.
 If in doubt, “Grandma Smith” is there to give you a hand on etiquette.
 (Or bring a jacket or similar to place there).

 This has been a pretty full-on day.
-I am full from the wonderful desserts – I confess I had 3 serves of coconut pie!
+I am full of the wonderful desserts – I confess I had 3 serves of coconut pie!
 We enjoy the bus ride back, and sit with our new friends, and enjoy the evening breeze outside our room with a nightcap.

 Most folks on vacation are so friendly, as are Barry and Cheryl our new friends from South Carolina. when they leave Barry brings me flowers – I will never forget his kindness and something a single Mum rarely gets.